some-natalie/some-natalie/README.md

 # Hi there 👋

 I'm Natalie, a devops engineer experienced in developing infrastructure-as-code solutions and operations automation.
-I'm an Enterprise Solutions Engineer at [GitHub](https://github.com/github)!
+I'm a Senior Solutions Engineer at [GitHub](https://github.com/github)!

 I work a lot with